electricimp/Builder/README.md

 - As a CLI:

-  _Bullder_ provides the `pleasebuild` command when installed globally.
+  _Builder_ provides the `pleasebuild` command when installed globally.
 For example:

   <pre>
   npm i -g Builder